Jessamyn West (librarian): Activism

 West describes herself as a "collectivist kind of anarchist".
 Wired described her as "on the front lines in battling the USA PATRIOT Act", particularly the provisions that allow warrantless searches of library records.
-The act not only prohibits libraries from notifying the subjects of such searches, it prohibits them from disclosing to the public whether any such searches have been made.
-In protest, West created a number of canary notices that libraries can post which she suggests are "technically legal".
+The act not only prohibits libraries from notifying the subjects of such searches, it also prohibits them from disclosing to the public whether any such searches have been made.
+In protest, West created a number of canary notices that libraries can post, which she suggests are "technically legal".
 One of them, for example, reads: "The FBI has not been here.
 Watch very closely for the removal of this sign."
 The Vermont Library Association provided copies of this sign to every public library in Vermont.